nikolay-sholevski/weather-service/README.md

 - A clean **DDD + Hexagonal** architecture in Symfony 7
 - Separation between Domain, Application (use cases, ports), and Infrastructure (adapters)
 - Integration with external HTTP API (OpenWeather) and PostgreSQL via Doctrine
-- Behaviour‑driven API tests with Behat and the FriendsOfBehat SymfonyExtension
+- Behaviour-driven API tests with Behat and the FriendsOfBehat SymfonyExtension

 It is ready to be used as a template or reference for future microservices that require clear layering, testability and explicit boundaries between domain logic and infrastructure.